Soham-Debnath/Python-Snake-water-Gun/README.md

-# This is snake water game in Python.
+# This is Snake Water Game in Python.